-As part of the 8:00 a.m. - 5:00 p.m. school day, scholars participate in structured Hmong Language Development (HLD) as well as classes that may include music, art, dance, Taekwondo, physical activities, and technology.
+As part of the 8:00 - 5:00 school day, scholars participate in structured Hmong Language Development (HLD) as well as classes that may include music, art, dance, Taekwondo, physical activities, and technology.
 This is another opportunity to increase exposure to an enriched environment and give scholars choice in their learning.
 These classes provide the scholars with new options by which to demonstrate their intelligence strengths.